 The training series Marine Propulsion Systems is a unique technical and international oriented training for those who wish to acquire in-depth knowledge of the design of different marine propulsion systems.
 Topics during the four modules range from different power plant concepts and components to integrating components into properly matched propulsion systems.
 Working principles and characteristics of propulsors, internal combustion engines and electric power generation and distribution systems will all be dealt with throughout the training series.
-The series concludes with a module on matching engines with propulsors including off-design operation of propulsion systems.
-Participants who follow the first, second and fourth module can apply for the Post-academic certification (Pamas).
+What are the possibilities of sustainable solutions?
+As well as a module on matching engines with propulsors including off-design operation of propulsion systems.

 The participants will learn to integrate knowledge of different propulsion plant components (discussed in previous modules) in order to be able to evaluate propulsion plants at a system level.
 Matching of propeller and driving machine(s) (like diesel engine, gas turbine and/or electric motor) is practised extensively by means of exercises during the module.
 The key to designing a proper propulsion system (that operates well in different circumstances) is two transformations: from ship resistance characteristic to propeller characteristic and from propeller characteristic to engine/motor characteristic (a.k.a. driving machine envelope).
+The challenges of the application of sustainable fuelcells will be addressed as well.
 At the end of this module the participant will be able to make a suitable preliminary design of a propulsion system by using the two key transformations.
 This means the participant can obtain, and provide others with, insight into which operational scenarios (sea state, fouling, single shaft operation, etc.) are still feasible for a certain propulsion system, and which are not.

 - Recap of essential knowledge of previous modules: power plant concepts, component characteristics (resistance curve, propeller open water diagram, engine/motor envelope)